SELinuxProject/selinux-testsuite/README.md

 The broken-out steps allow you to run the tests multiple times without loading policy each time.

+Note that if leaving the test policy in-place for further testing, the policy build process changes a boolean:
+   On policy load:   setsebool allow_domain_fd_use=0 On policy unload: setsebool allow_domain_fd_use=1 The consequence of this is that after a system reboot, the boolean defaults to true.
+Therefore if running the fdreceive or binder tests, reset the boolean to false, otherwise some tests will fail.

 4) Review the test results.

 As each test script is run, the name of the script will be displayed followed